danBhentschel/jumping-from-angular1-to-angular/markdowns/components.md

-You're used to creating `component` or directives in Angular1 to make reusable web components.
+You're used to creating `component`s or directives in Angular1 to make reusable web components.
 They still exist in Angular, and they're awesome.

 Most of the things you will do in Angular will be components.